Raindrops Festival of Indian Classical Dance

 Organised by renowned kathak dancer Uma Dogra’s SamVed Society for Performing Arts, the Raindrops Festival of Indian Classical Dance spotlights new and rising talents in the field.
 More than 200 dancers have performed at the Raindrops Festival since its launch in 1991.

 They include such accomplished artists as kathak dancer Shama Bhate and Vishal Krishna, mohiniattam dancers Mandakini Trivedi and Sunanda Nair, Odissi dancers Sujata Mohapatra and Arushi Mudgal, and Bharatanatyam dancers Sandhya Purecha and Vaibhav Arekar.
-After two online editions in 2020 and 2021, the Raindrops Festival of Indian Classical Dance will return in an on-ground format this year.
+After two online editions in 2020 and 2021, the Raindrops Festival of Indian Classical Dance returned in an on-ground format last year.

-The two-day 2022 instalment will include solo recitals by kathak dancers Trina Roy and Varsha Dasgupta, kuchipudi dancers Ruchi Krishna and T. Reddi Lakshmi, mohinattam dancer Dimple Nair and Odissi dancer Swapnokalpa Dasgupta.
-It will also feature Bharatanatyam duets by the pairs of Harshini T. and Meera Shree Dhandapani and Bhairavi Venkatesan and Harini Jeevitha.
+The two-day 2022 instalment included solo recitals by kathak dancers Trina Roy and Varsha Dasgupta, kuchipudi dancers Ruchi Krishna and T. Reddi Lakshmi, mohinattam dancer Dimple Nair and Odissi dancer Swapnokalpa Dasgupta.
+It also featured Bharatanatyam duets by the pairs of Harshini T. and Meera Shree Dhandapani and Bhairavi Venkatesan and Harini Jeevitha.

 See more dance festivals here.